-The National Institute for Health and Care Excellence (NICE) gives clear guidance on how to manage symptomatic women:
+NICE gives clear guidance on how to manage symptomatic women:

 - If the ultrasound suggests ovarian cancer then the woman should be referred to gynae-oncology.

-UKCTOCS: The United Kingdom Collaborative Trial of Ovarian Cancer Screening study has recruited 200,000 women between the ages 50-74 from centres across the UK.
+UKCTOCS: the United Kingdom Collaborative Trial of Ovarian Cancer Screening study has recruited 200,000 women between the ages 50-74 from centres across the UK.
 The trial was only for women without symptoms of ovarian cancer and not at high risk of developing the disease due to a strong family history of either breast or ovarian cancer.